Effective Date: April 14, 2003

 HealthEast will comply with all uses and disclosures mandated by law.
+Your written authorization is required, in most cases, prior to the use and disclosure of psychotherapy notes, marketing communications or the sale of health information.
 Any other uses and disclosures not described in this notice will be made only with your written authorization.
 If you give us authorization to use or disclose your health information for other purposes not described in this notice, you may revoke that authorization, in writing, at any time.
 Except to the extent that action has already been taken, we will stop using and disclosing your health information for the reasons covered by your written authorization.

 Although the record we create is the physical property of HealthEast, the health information contained in it belongs to you.
 You have the right to:

 - Inspect and copy your health information – You have the right to inspect and make copies of the health information in your record.
 You should contact the HealthEast Release of Information department at 651-232-4999.
 We will ask you to make the request in writing.
 If you request a copy of any of the information in your record, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
 We may deny your request to inspect your health information in very limited circumstances.
 If you are denied access to your health information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by us will review your request and the denial.
 The person conducting the review will not be the person who denies your original request.
 We will comply with the decision of the second reviewer.

 - Request confidential communications – You have the right to request that we communicate with you about health matters in a certain way or in a certain location.
 Example: you may ask that we only contact you at work or by mail.
 To request confidential communications, you must make your request in writing to the HealthEast facility where the service is being or has been provided.
 Your request must specify how and where you wish to be contacted.
 We will not ask the reason for your request.
 We will accommodate all reasonable requests.